 The Buffalo, New York, community team comprises the Buffalo Urban Renewal Agency, Matt Urban Center, Heart of the City Neighborhoods, and the City of Buffalo.
 Buffalo faces myriad housing challenges: it is one of the most racially segregated cities in the nation due to the lingering impact of redlining, and it has a weak housing market, a limited geographic footprint, a 14% housing vacancy and abandonment rate, and the oldest housing stock in the nation, with 90% of homes built before lead paint was banned in 1978.
 To address these challenges, the Buffalo team has been working to increase the supply of affordable housing, remove unsafe and unhealthy structures, and support new efforts to reduce lead hazards in rental and owner-occupied housing.

 The community team in Chesterfield County, Virginia, consists of the Partnership for Housing Affordability, the County of Chesterfield, and Virginia Community Voice.
-In the last 10 years, Chesterfield County has seen rent prices increase by 27%, while incomes have only increased by 12%.
+In the last 10 years, Chesterfield County has seen rent prices increase by 27%, while incomes have increased by only 12%.
 The rapid increase in rent has combined with population growth to make it impossible for Chesterfield County to adequately house its workforce, which includes many people with low income.
 The goal of Chesterfield County’s community team is to draft and obtain adoption of an affordable dwelling unit (ADU) ordinance.
 The team will also design a performance grant policy to provide financial benefits to developments throughout the county, specifically in areas designated as revitalization zones.

 In Louisville, Kentucky, the community team comprises the Metropolitan Housing Coalition, the Louisville Metro Government Office of Housing, the Center for Neighborhoods, and the Office of Councilmember Cassie Chambers Armstrong.
 Louisville’s housing challenges include affordability, availability, poor quality, severe residential segregation, and high levels of eviction and displacement.
 Over 46% of renter households are cost-burdened, disproportionately affecting Black residents ― a legacy of Louisville’s long history of discrimination and residential segregation.
 To create comprehensive solutions to these issues, the Louisville team will work to strengthen tenant protections while enhancing community outreach and education.
 As a buffer against Louisville’s excessively high eviction rates, the team will seek to direct affordable housing opportunities to those most in need.